Tottenham vs. West Ham (2021/22 Carabao Cup Quarterfinal, December 22) Betting Tips & Predictions

 West Ham United: A 41-Year-Long Drought

-While Tottenham hasn’t won a trophy in 14 years, West Ham’s drought stretched all the way back to 1980, when they secured the FA Cup.
+While Tottenham hasn’t won a trophy in 14 years, West Ham’s drought stretched back to 1980, when they secured the FA Cup.
 After such a long stretch of not winning anything, it’s only a matter of time before West Ham United finally gets their hands on silverware, and this season seemed like it could be the one.

 On a more positive note, the postponement of Saturday’s fixture against Norwich means that West Ham had a full week to prepare themselves for this bout.
 And while West Ham hasn’t lost against Spurs once since June 2020, their current form makes it hard to feel optimistic about their chances to make it 4 in a row.